-You have the right to ask the school district to change wrong or misleading information in your child's education records.
+You have the right to ask the educational agency to change wrong or misleading information in your child's education records.
 Your child's school does not have to change the education records pursuant to your request (just because you ask), but the school must consider your request.
 If the school decides not to change your child's record as you asked, the school must tell you that you have the right to a hearing to talk about the matter.

 After the hearing, if the school still decides not to change an education record, you have the right to include your statement on the matter in your child's record.
 This statement must remain a part of your child's record.
-The option to write a statement to go in your child's record exists only if the records contain wrong information.
-You cannot use such a statement to challenge a grade your child has received, an individual's opinion or a substantive decision made by the school about your child.